Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Introduction

-Kac-Moody groups are interesting generalizations of reductive groups.
-There are several definitions of Kac-Moody groups but we will study the groups defined by Tits in \cite{tits1987uniqueness}.
-Let $\mathbf{G}$ be a split Kac-Moody group over $\mathcal{K}$ and $G=\mathbf{G}(\mathcal{K})$.
-In order to study $G$, Gaussent and Rousseau constructed an object $\I=\I(G)$ called ``masure'' (or affine ordered hovel) in \cite{gaussent2008kac}, and it was generalized in \cite{rousseau2016groupes} and \cite{rousseau2017almost}.
-This masure is a generalization of a Bruhat-Tits building (introduced in \cite{bruhat1972groupes} and \cite{bruhat1984groupes}) and when $G$ is reductive, $\I$ is the usual Bruhat-Tits building of $G$.
-The set $\I$ is a union of apartments, all isomorphic to a standard one $\A$ and $G$ acts on $\I$.
-There is still an arrangement of hyperplanes, called walls, but it is no more locally finite in general.
-For this reason the faces in $\A$ are no more sets but filters.
-An other important difference with buildings is that there can be two points which are not included in any apartment.
+This article aims to study how far this theory can be extended to split Kac-Moody groups.
+Among the different definitions of Kac-Moody groups that are available in the literature, we choose to use the definition given by Tits in \cite{tits1987uniqueness} as it is more algebraic.
+Given $\mathbf{G}$ a split Kac-Moody group over $\mathcal{K}$, set $G=\mathbf{G}(\mathcal{K})$.
+To study~$G$, Gaussent and Rousseau built in \cite{gaussent2008kac} an object $\I=\I(G)$ that they called a \textbf{masure} (also known as \textbf{affine ordered hovel}), and later extended by Rousseau \cite{rousseau2016groupes, rousseau2017almost}.
+This masure is a generalization of Bruhat-Tits buildings introduced in \cite{bruhat1972groupes, bruhat1984groupes} as it gives back the Bruhat-Tits building of $G$ when $\mathbf{G}$ is reductive.
+As a set, $\I$ is a union of apartments that are all isomorphic to a standard one (denoted by $\A$ in the sequel) and $G$ acts on $\I$.
+We still have an arrangement of hyperplanes, called \textbf{walls}, but in general this arrangement is not locally finite anymore.
+This explains why faces in $\A$ are not sets anymore but filters.
+Another main difference with Bruhat-Tits buildings is that in general, two points of $\I$ are not necessarily contained in a common apartment.